PUBLIC HEALTH ALERT:

 Electronic cigarettes (e-cigarettes) in this article refers to all types of personal vaporizers, vape pens, and vape mods.
 They can contain just as much or even more nicotine than tobacco cigarettes.
 E-cigarette cartridges (e-liquids) or oils may also contain harmful products and are not approved by the U.S. Food and Drug Administration as a smoking-cessation aid.

-- If you have never smoked or used other tobacco products or e-cigarettes, don't start.
+- If you have never smoked or used other tobacco products or e-cigarettes, do not start.

 - E-cigarettes are not safe for youth, young adults, pregnant women, or adults who do not currently use tobacco products.